 It is really not fair, but it happens.

 Why Do I Need a Drunk Driving Accident Lawyer?

 There are overlapping issues and needs when filing a claim against a drunk driver.
 The primary need is to find an advocate to file a personal injury claim and represent you when dealing with the insurance company and the civil litigation system.
 It is important to file your claim within the statute of limitations in Ohio, which is two years.
 Any claim not filed within two years will not go forward.
 An attorney will know how to handle filing your claim.

-Rinehardt Law Firm is focused on personal injury lawsuits.
+Rinehardt Injury Attorneys is focused on personal injury lawsuits.
 Attorneys John K. Rinehardt, Hillary Rinehardt, and Melanie S. Fahey have many years of experience practicing personal injury civil law in Ohio.
-We know the insurance regulations in Ohio, we are familiar with defense litigators working the other side of personal injury lawsuits, and we have represented our clients in front of many of the civil court judges in the north central Ohio region.
+We know the insurance regulations in Ohio, we are familiar with defense litigators working the other side of personal injury lawsuits, and we have represented our clients in front of many of the civil court judges in the north-central Ohio region.

-The attorneys at Rinehardt Law Firm are skilled civil litigators, and insurance companies in Ohio don’t want to have their personal injury cases end up in a trial with our lawyers sitting at the other table.
+The attorneys at Rinehardt Injury Attorneys are skilled civil litigators, and insurance companies in Ohio don’t want to have their personal injury cases end up in a trial with our lawyers sitting at the other table.
 We know how to win.
 This means the insurance companies negotiate in good faith, and this makes it possible for us to get you an optimal damage payout.